-Respondent may request an extension of time to file the Petition for Fitness Determination.
+Respondent may request an extension of time to file the Petition for Fitness.
 Enforcement Counsel may grant the request for good cause shown and deliver to Respondent and file with DEC Counsel a notice of the extended deadline to file the Petition.
-If Enforcement Counsel denies the request, then Respondent may file with DEC Counsel a Motion for Extension of Time to File a Petition for Fitness Determination.
-DEC Counsel must issue an order resolving the Motion for Extension of Time to File a Petition for Fitness Determination.
+If Enforcement Counsel denies the request, then Respondent may file with DEC Counsel a Motion for Extension of Time to File a Petition for Fitness.
+DEC Counsel must issue an order resolving the Motion for Extension of Time to File a Petition for Fitness.

-5.4 FAILURE TO FILE PETITION FOR FITNESS DETERMINATION
+5.4 FAILURE TO FILE PETITION FOR FITNESS

-If Respondent fails to file Petition for Fitness Determination in accordance with Article 5.2, then Enforcement Counsel must dismiss the investigation as not warranting further action and CFP Board will deem Respondent's application for CFP® certification to be withdrawn, with result that Respondent would need to file a new application if Respondent intends to pursue CFP® certification.
+If Respondent fails to file Petition for Fitness in accordance with Article 5.2, then Enforcement Counsel must dismiss the investigation as not warranting further action and file with the DEC a Withdrawal of the Fitness Notice.
+CFP Board will deem Respondent's application for CFP[®] certification to be withdrawn, with the result that Respondent will need to file a new application if Respondent intends to pursue CFP[®] certification.